 These are just some of numerous informative and practical guides that we have created to help you solve your flat or metal roofing problems, find information on roofing materials and contractors.
 Let us know what you think of the new platform, the design of this site, and how we could make navigation / usability better and more comfortable for you.
 Enjoy!
 Sincerely, Leo – CoolFlatRoof.com

 Many homes in New England have shed dormers, which are build to use otherwise unusable space in the attic, and greatly expand square footage of the home, without huge expenses of building an addition.
 However, the way these shed dormers are built, requires them to have a very low sloped roof, at times almost flat.
-These roofs are the first to leak, as conventional roofing material cannot stand up to the Ice Dams build up and wind driven rain water, penetrating the roof between the seams in shingles and rolled roofing products.
+These roofs are the first to leak, as conventional roofing materials cannot stand up to the Ice Dams build up and wind driven rain water, penetrating the roof between the seams in shingles and rolled roofing products.

 The problem with shed dormer roofs is that often asphalt shingles or rolled roofing materials are used, and the seams on such roofs are held together with adhesives – usually tar that melts under the sun’s heat and seals the seam.
 When asphalt shingle is used in such roof assembly, the joints between the shingles and the overlaps between them are an easy way for water to penetrate the roof.
 In the winter, moisture between shingles freezes, expands and breaks the seal.
 At this point, the roof leaks constantly, and no matter how many patch jobs you do, it will still leak.
 Also, a low slope on the roof greatly shortens the life of the shingles.
 Not to mention that when shingles are installed on a pitch of less than 3 in 12″, the warranty is immediately void on them.